 Highlighting the importance of gender in policy dialogue, the UAE’s Gender Balance Council is a federal entity responsible for developing and implementing initiatives and projects to enhance gender balance.
 The Council aims to reduce the gender gap across all government sectors and achieve gender balance in decision-making positions.

-Nine women serve in the UAE Cabinet—including HE Shamma Al Mazrui, who serves as Minister of State for Youth Affairs.
+Nine women serve in the UAE Cabinet—including HE Shamma Al Mazrui, who serves as Minister of State for Community Development.
 When she was appointed as Minister of State for Youth Affairs at the age of 22 in 2016, she became the youngest minister in the world.

 In 2013, HE Ambassador Lana Nusseibeh became the UAE’s first female Permanent Representative to the UN and the fifth woman in the country to serve as an Ambassador.
 She was elected President of the UN Women Executive Board in 2017, the first Arab female president to lead the Board.
 Ambassador Nusseibeh was also elected as Vice President for the 2017 United Nations General Assembly, representing the Asia-Pacific Group of Member States, and led the UAE’s Presidency of the UN Security Council in 2022.

 Women comprise 50% of the Federal National Council (FNC), the UAE’s consultative parliamentary body.
 According to the IMD World Competitiveness Yearbook 2020, the UAE ranked first in the female parliamentary representation index.

 In November 2015, Dr. Amal Al Qubaisi was appointed President of the FNC, making her the first woman in the region to lead a national assembly.
 She served in the position until 2019.
 Dr. Al Qubaisi had previously made history in 2006 as the first elected female to the FNC and in 2011 was appointed deputy speaker of the FNC.

 Women make up 42.5% of the diplomatic corps, and the UAE Ministry of Foreign Affairs and International Cooperation has appointed 11 Emirati women as ambassadors and consuls general to represent the country internationally.